JoshuaSmeda/thehive_sla_monitor/README.md

 Once a alert fires, it won't be re-alert on unless it hits a new SLA tier (moves from 30 minutes to 45 minutes).

-Each alert will create a slack notice that allows you to promote to case or ignore the alert for 30 minutes from within Slack and not via the Hive web interface.
+Each alert will create a slack notice that allows you to promote to case or ignore the alert for 30 minutes from within Slack instead of going to the Hive interface.
 When promoting a case, Slack will link you to the imported case, when ignoring, the alert won't re-alert at 45 / 60 minutes for 30 minutes.

-A audit / record log is generated constantly.
+A audit / record log is generated.
 You can utilize the ```collect_logs``` functions to collect more logs as you wish.

-# get setup
+## get setup
 1. Install requirements ```pip install -r requirements```
 2. Edit variables in ```bot.py``` and ```soc_bot/templates.py```
-3. Create a slack app / bot - many guides on this.
+3. Create a slack app / bot via Slack - many guides on this.
 4. Run using ```python bot.py``` - if you wish to run as a service, see below:

-I recommend you setup a nginx reverse proxy to forward requests to your flask server running on port 3000
+I recommend you setup a nginx reverse proxy to forward requests to your flask server running on port 3000.

 ```
 server {